matu3ba/matu3ba.github.io/crt/crt_unofficial_zig_docs.md

 All this comes at cost of more programmer care to avoid overflows in all intermediate values and extra code to adjust the scaling factors.

-See ISO/IEC DTR 18037 section "Fixed-point arithmetic" for context like the specification of `_Fract, _Accum, _Sat`.
+See ISO/IEC TR 18037:2008 section "Fixed-point arithmetic" for context like the specification of `_Fract, _Accum, _Sat`.
 To keep this documentation and implementation dense, we define abbreviations:
 Let `fri16`, `fri32`, `fri64`, `fri128` and `fru16`, `fru32`, `fru64`, `fru128`